top of page

 Is there good surf in Uluwatu?

-Yes, it is considered one of the most consistent and high-quality surf zones on the planet.
+If this is the first time you come to Uluwatu and wondering what if Uluwatu is good for surfing the answer is yes, it is considered one of the most consistent and high-quality surf zones on the earth.

 Where to Surf in Uluwatu Bali?

 The Bukit Peninsula is packed with world-class breaks.
-If you are looking for the absolute best spots for surfing Uluwatu, you will want to direct your scooter toward these iconic beaches:
+If you are looking for the absolute best spots for surfing in Uluwatu, you will want to direct your scooter toward these iconic beaches here is the list of beaches you can do surf in Uluwatu:

 • Suluban Beach: The legendary gateway to the main Uluwatu breaks, famous for its cave paddle-out.